Al-Turrah: Ancient era

 Archaeological evidence from the Greek period and earlier has been uncovered in the town and its surrounding areas.
-This includes graves, monuments, and inscriptions that provide confirmation of the human settlement of Al-Turrah during that era.
-Since the reign of Pompeius and the emergence of Decapolis in the first century B.C., Al-Turrah has served as a pivotal hub for the conveyance of water through the 140-kilometer-long Decapolis Tunnel, colloquially designated as the "Pharaoh's Canal", in addition to the al-Turrah-Umm Qais Tunnel.
-Al-Turrah represents the principal gateway to the tunnel and constitutes the initial water collection point along its extensive route to Umm Qais, formerly known as Gadara.
+This includes graves, monuments, and inscriptions that provide confirmation of the human settlement of Al-Turra during that era.
+Since the reign of Pompeius and the emergence of Decapolis in the first century B.C., Al-Turra has served as a pivotal hub for the conveyance of water through the 140-kilometer-long Decapolis Tunnel, colloquially designated as the "Pharaoh's Canal", in addition to the al-Turra-Umm Qais Tunnel.
+Al-Turra represents the principal gateway to the tunnel and constitutes the initial water collection point along its extensive route to Umm Qais, formerly known as Gadara.
 The Roman Emperor Hadrian initiated its construction in 130 AD, with the project spanning over 80 years and comprising numerous discontinuous phases.
-Al-Turrah represents the convergence of the second and third phases of the tunnel.
-The initial phase extends from Dael to Daraa in the form of a shallow channel, while the second continues from Daraa with another shallow channel whose traces still remain east of the city of Al-Turrah.
-The third stage extends from Al-Turrah to Al-Shalalah Valley, and from this stage the tunnel begins its journey towards its ultimate destination, passing through several subsequent stages.
-It is of interest to note that Al-Turrah was part of the Arabian Roman province of Petraea.
+Al-Turra represents the convergence of the second and third phases of the tunnel.
+The initial phase extends from Dael to Daraa in the form of a shallow channel, while the second continues from Daraa with another shallow channel whose traces still remain east of the city of Al-Turra.
+The third stage extends from Al-Turra to Al-Shalalah Valley, and from this stage the tunnel begins its journey towards its ultimate destination, passing through several subsequent stages.
+It is of interest to note that Al-Turra was part of the Arabian Roman province of Petraea.
 During the Byzantine era, the city became integrated into the second province of Palestine.